-Cochrane UK is an organization funded by the National Institute for Health Research (NIHR) and hosted by the Oxford University Hospitals NHS Foundation Trust.
+Cochrane UK is an organization funded by the National Institute for Health and Care Research (NIHR) and hosted by the Oxford University Hospitals NHS Foundation Trust.
 We are part of a global charity that aims to raise awareness and knowledge of evidence-based decision-making in health care.
 Cochrane’s work in producing systematic reviews is recognized as representing an international gold standard for high quality, evidence synthesis.
-You can read more here.
+Read more about Cochrane UK here.

 Feedback from teachers and students

 "I got an overview of evidence-based medicine that I would not have learnt through school.
 I also liked how the whole session of learning was given in an informal and relaxed manner.
 I learnt a lot about the process of EBM and how trials are conducted and performed fairly". - Anonymous student, Waingels School, Reading